Find Affordable College Courses

 Durango, CO

-A rank of #5 on this year’s list means Fort Lewis College is a great value for parks, recreation, leisure, and fitness studies students working on their bachelor’s degree.
-Located in the distant town of Durango, FLC is a public college with a small student population.
+The excellent bachelor’s degree programs at Fort Lewis College helped the school earn the #5 place on this year’s ranking of the best value parks, recreation, leisure, and fitness studies schools in Colorado.
+Located in the town of Durango, FLC is a public college with a small student population.

 The average tuition and fees for an in-state undergraduate at FLC are $9,004 a year.

-Full Parks, Recreation, Leisure, & Fitness Studies at Fort Lewis College Report
+Read full report on Parks, Recreation, Leisure, & Fitness Studies at Fort Lewis College

 Western Colorado University did quite well in this year’s ranking of the best places for parks, recreation, leisure, and fitness studies students to get a bachelor’s degree.
 It came in at #6 on the list.
 Western is a small public school located in the town of Gunnison.